StenaIT/stenajs-webui/packages/redux/README.md

 This reducer stores entities by id.
 Entities can be added, removed and updated.

+### entity-reducer

+This reducer stores a single entity.
+It can be replaced and partially updated.

 ### entity-crud-status-reducer

 This reducer uses entity-by-id-reducer to store information about current